8th Annual Northeast Undergraduate Research and Development Symposium

 This research may have been done as an independent project, honors thesis, or senior thesis.
 Students can present their research as an oral presentation, poster or data blitz before an audience of peers.
 This is an excellent forum for students to get valuable feedback as well as develop meaningful scientific discussions between students from multiple universities.

-At last year's NURDS symposium more than 200 students from 40 different universities attended.
-Students came from as far south as Connecticut, as far west as Vermont, and as far north as Halifax, Nova Scotia!
+Atprevious NURDS symposia more than 200 students from 40 different universities attended.
+Students came from as far south as Connecticut, as far west as Vermont, and as far north as Halifax, Nova Scotia.

 Don't miss this year's NURDS symposium.

 Faculty mentors are welcome to attend.

 NURDS was funded for 4 years through the NSF grant DUE-0726749, PI M. Frederich, Ph.D. and is now supported by the CAS Dean's Office, Provost's Office, and the Office of the Vice President for Research and Scholarship at UNE.

 The symposium will be held at the UNE Biddeford campus in southern Maine.